markiewb/docker-elk-accesslog/README.md

 ## Trademark

-This setup of ELK 6.2.3 is based on https://github.com/deviantony/docker-elk/
+This setup of ELK 7.2.1 OSS (disabled paid features) is based on https://github.com/deviantony/docker-elk/

 # Docker ELK stack